Meet the Team

-I am a complementary medicine graduate from Glyndwr University and I have 4 years of clinical experience ranging from University clinic, sports clubs and private patients suffering with sports injuries, muscle imbalance issues and stress.
-I thoroughly enjoy seeing patients progress well and improve through their treatment it is wonderful to see- I love the difference my experience makes on each individual.
-I have gained a lot of experience and knowledge by working here at GSP throughout my degree, it feels good to finally be on board with my therapy.
+I am a complementary Medicine graduate from Glyndwr University and I have 5 years of clinical experience ranging from University clinic, sports clubs and private clinic patients suffering with sports injuries, musculoskeletal injuries, muscle imbalance issues and stress related issues.
+I thoroughly enjoy seeing patients progress well and improve through their treatment it is wonderful to see- I love the difference my treatment makes on each individual.
+I have gained a lot of experience and knowledge by working here at GSP throughout my degree an on.

-My time employed on reception Grosvenor Street Physiotherapy started 4 years ago.
-That wasn’t when I started my own journey with Grosvenor Street Physiotherapy, however my journey began 10 years go back when Alison first opened the practice when I came in as a patient myself.
+My time working at Grosvenor Street Physiotherapy started in 2014.
+That wasn’t when I started my own journey with Grosvenor Street Physiotherapy, however my journey began when Alison first opened the practice when I came in as a patient myself.
 Alison and Vicki had their work cut out with me!!
-As they say, every cloud has a silver lining and from being a ‘very faithful’ patient, I was lucky enough to be offered a job by Alison.
-This fell very well into place with my Degree.
+As they say, every cloud has a silver lining and from being a ‘very faithful’ patient, I was lucky enough to be offered a job on reception.

-I enjoy working alongside Alison and Vicki and all the other therapists in-house...
-We make a great team!
+I enjoy working alongside both Alison and Vicki and all the other therapists in-house… We make a great team!
 Meeting the patients on their first appointment to seeing them skipping out the door at the end.
-I am also very excited about working alongside Alison and Vicki, I hope my patients have as much faith in me as everyone has in them!
+I feel very lucky to be able to treat and help patients progress, rehab and seeing them walking out the door.

 CLINIC10 offer the highest quality, UK manufactured medical grade systems, as well as the very best cosmeceutical skin care products.
 All products and systems are approved by Lynton, the UK’s leading manufacturer and provider of cosmetic laser solutions and aesthetic equipment to the medical, cosmetic and beauty industries.